 Turn your backyard garden into a lush and colorful wonderland where every plant is presented to its fullest potential.
 Scott Calhoun provides more than 100 stunning garden designs that are adaptable to a range of climates, budgets, and space considerations.
 As you learn to use proven groupings and discover ways to make your garden glow throughout all seasons, you’re sure to find the right combination of flowers, grasses, and ground coverings to transform your property into a jaw-dropping display of color, texture, and fragrance.

 Design the perfect landscape for your home with this specific, easy-to-understand, 12-step method.
 Professional advice and helpful tips assist homeowners in saving money and time on landscaping.

-Frugal gardening, fantastic results!
+Discover how frugal gardening can lead to fantastic results!
 Rhonda Massingham Hart provides practical, time-tested tips that stretch your dollar even as they yield beautiful, bountiful plants.
-From starting seeds to preserving produce, from composting to conserving water, Hart’s advice ensures that readers don’t waste time or money.
-The Dirt-Cheap Green Thumb covers everything you want to grow, indoors and out, including vegetables, flowers, houseplants, and landscape foliage.
-Perfect for every frugal gardener, from beginners to experts.
+From starting seeds to preserving produce, Hart’s advice ensures that you won’t waste time and money while growing your own vegetables, flowers, houseplants, or landscape foliage.
+Perfect for thrifty gardeners of all levels, The Dirt-Cheap Green Thumb covers everything you want to grow, indoors and out.

 Eat your vegetables — and plant them too!